redsalmon91/FoxSEE/README.md

 ## Other Features

-- Always search captures before non-capture moves.
-- Generate & search caslting moves at the very end.
+- Always search captures before non-capture moves, caslting moves are generated & searched at the very end.
-- Extend search depth when in-check: I have tried to add a "backpropagation score" to each in-check ply, but it performed worse than doing depth extension.
+- Extend search depth when in-check.
 I have also limited the extension to `< ply / 2` to avoid search explosion.
-In test, this helps to quickly identify a mate sequence.
-- Extend search depth when SEE score is larger than a certain threshold: This feature is not stable yet; I still need to figure out the best parameters (the "threshold") to use.
+- Reduce search depth on branches that are obviously not worth considering (ex.
+SEE score < threshold)
 - I use `-non_captured_move_count` when one side has `score > advantage score` to encourage exchange when one side is in advantage & to avoid repeated moves.

 The following are inspired by the 0x88 bit-mask: